Up to 60% off sofas & mattresses — limited‑time deals.

 Support 4.3 Most consistent alignment across positions

-Pressure Relief 4.1 Comfortable, but less plush than the wool pillow top
+Pressure Relief 4.1 Comfortable, but less plush than the pillow top

-Cooling 4.4 Best in set for reduced heat buildup in our nights
+Cooling 4.4 Best heat control in our tests

-Motion Isolation 3.9 Good, but not as dead-quiet as all-foam
+Motion Isolation 3.9 Good, but not dead quiet

-Edge Support 4.3 Strongest edge performance when sitting and sleeping near edge
+Edge Support 4.3 Strongest edge performance in the set

 Bestier Full Medium Chamomile Cooling Memory Foam Mattress For Combination Sleepers 10 in.
 Mattress